WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

     :code:`waves.freqDisc = 'Traditional';`

-Users may override the default number of wave frequencies by defining ``waves.numFreq``.
+Users may override the default number of wave frequencies by defining ``waves.freqNum``.
 However, it is on the user to ensure that the wave spectrum is adequately defined by the number of wave frequencies, and that the wave forces are not impacted by this change.